 Vijaya Chikermane, Alliance for South Asian Aids Prevention

 Moderator: Doug Kerr, Dignity Initiative

 The panel will discuss ways that Canadians are working on human rights for LGBTI people in several regions and countries of the world, including the Caribbean, India, Nigeria, and Ukraine.

 Join this Facebook event page for more information.

 PrEP or Pre-Exposure Prophylaxis is the use of anti-HIV medication (a blue pill by Gilead Sciences called Truvada) which keeps HIV negative people from becoming infected.

 This is not a smart strategy for STD prevention because it’s is only effective against HIV and so while our community watches HIV rates decline, we are now facing soaring rates of Syphilis and other STDs.
 Is this trade-off really worth it?
 Taking PrEP to avoid HIV is like holding up an umbrella to the rain while facing oncoming traffic.
 Yes, you’ll stay dry.

-Today, the vast majority of people living with HIV respond well to treatment which means most of us will live a relatively normal life.
-Many will even live longer then our HIV-negative counterparts because HIV requires bloodwork every six months and so the constant doctors visits means problems are uncovered before they become a problem.
+Today, the vast majority of people living with HIV respond well to treatment, most living a relatively normal life.
+Many will even live longer then our HIV-negative counterparts because HIV requires blood-work every six months and so the constant doctors visits means problems are uncovered before they become a problem.
 Perhaps it’s time to rethink our fear of HIV.

 There is nothing like solidarity to propel a movement forward, thank you Doug Kerr, Brenda Cossman and Kyle Kirkup for an awesome experience.
 Download the PDF with media links and video, graphic design, website and video Raymond Helkio.